ayush1334/fullstack-assignment/README.md

 ## Task Overview

-**Build an Up/Down Counter Web App**
+**Build a Countdown Timer Web App**

-Create a simple web application that allows a user to:
+Create a web application that allows users to:

-- Increase the counter (Up)
-- Decrease the counter (Down)
-- Reset the counter to zero

-The counter state should be **stored and updated on the backend via API calls**.
+- Set a **counter name** and a **target date/time** for a countdown timer via the frontend.
+- Save this information to the backend and persist it in a database.
+- Once the timer is set and saved successfully, the frontend displays a live countdown (days, hours, minutes, seconds) until the target date/time.
+- The user should also be able to **reset** the countdown from the frontend.

 ---

 ## Requirements

-- **Frontend:** Use React (preferred), or any modern frontend framework.
+- **Frontend:** Use React (preferred) or any modern frontend framework.
-- **Backend:** Use Node.js (Express), Python (FastAPI/Django), or Java (Spring Boot).
+- **Backend:** Use Python (FastAPI/Django), Node.js (Express), or Java (Spring Boot).
+- **Database:** Persist the timer data (counter name, target date/time) using PostgreSQL, MongoDB, or SQLite/JSON file.
 - **API:** RESTful endpoints between frontend and backend.
-- **Data Persistence:**
+- **Input Validation:**
-  - By default, store the counter in-memory (server restarts reset counter).
-  - **Optional:** Use a database (PostgreSQL, MongoDB, or SQLite/JSON file) to persist the counter value.
-- **Authentication:** Not required for this assessment, but bonus if you secure the APIs with JWT.
+  - **Counter name** must not be empty and should be a reasonable length (e.g., 2–32 characters).
+  - **Date/time** must be a valid future datetime.
+- **User Feedback:** Show clear error or success messages for actions.
+- **Responsiveness:** UI should be usable on desktop and mobile.
+- **README:** Provide clear run/setup instructions.

 ---

 ## Deliverables

 - Source code (GitHub repo or zip)
-- Simple README with clear run instructions
+- Simple README with clear instructions to run both frontend and backend

 ---